SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

 In the Iris Travis matrix, and over time, graphics tests must run with multiple versions of Python, and of key dependencies such as matplotlib.
-To make this manageable, the "check_graphic" test routine tests against multiple alternative 'correct' results.
+To make this manageable, the "check_graphic" test routine tests against multiple alternative 'acceptable' results.
 It does this using an image "hash" comparison technique which avoids storing reference images in the Iris repository itself, to avoid space problems.